-On April 2-4, the Copernicus Program in Polish Studies (CPPS) at the University of Michigan hosted an international workshop on the theme “Generations and Genealogies.”
+On April 2-4, the Copernicus Center for Polish Studies (CCPS) at the University of Michigan hosted an international workshop on the theme “Generations and Genealogies.”
 This was the 4th Annual Polish Jewish Workshop, drawing on a global, interdisciplinary network of scholars who conduct research on critical issues in the culture and history of Polish Jews.
-CPPS Director and Associate Professor of Sociology Geneviève Zubrzycki, who organized the workshop, commented on its importance: “the field of Polish Jewish studies is undergoing a significant boom, and we were honored to host a conference that brought together distinguished senior academics and up-and-coming scholars from three continents, discussing the genealogy of the field and where it is going, as well as opening new avenues for future research.”
+CCPS Director and Associate Professor of Sociology Geneviève Zubrzycki, who organized the workshop, commented on its importance: “the field of Polish Jewish studies is undergoing a significant boom, and we were honored to host a conference that brought together distinguished senior academics and up-and-coming scholars from three continents, discussing the genealogy of the field and where it is going, as well as opening new avenues for future research.”

 During the workshop, nearly 40 scholars presented their research on contemporary Polish Jewish life and culture, as well as the past, especially through the lens of history and museums.
 Of particular note is the enthusiastic participation of junior scholars in this dynamic field.
 Presenters included researchers and activists in the third or fourth generation since the Holocaust, who are focusing their scholarly work on Jewish religion, history, and culture in Poland, which signals that the field has longevity and the potential for growth.